incrediblemohnish5/Almost_PerfectPromptEngineering/README.md

 3. fix the specific thing that broke
 4. repeat

-> this is basically the core message of every prompt engineering guide. "prompting is empirical" — Anthropic docs.
+> this is basically the core message of every prompt engineering guide. "prompting is empirical"

-## misc things that work (no source, just experience)
+# misc things that work (no source, just experience)

 - `"be concise"` works better than `"keep it short"`
 - asking for confidence levels reduces hallucinations a bit (`"how confident are you in this answer, 1-10?"`)